A book report, also known as a critique or review, is a written document that describes or evaluates a piece of fiction or non-fiction.

 Read the book

 It’s imperative to read the book that you are writing an essay about.
 However, if you have a choice, try to find a book you think you’d like.
-While it may seem like a good idea to read an online summary instead of the book, you will likely miss the details you’ll need to support your arguments or observations in the report.
+While it may seem like a good idea to read an online summary instead of the book, you will probably miss the details you’ll need to support your arguments or observations in the report.

 Keep stationary when you read